WarmMilkCodes/Entellects/README.md

-ChronoSim is a dynamic simulation framework designed to showcase the interactions and decision-making processes of virtual entities ("Entellecs") within an evolving environment.
+Entellects is a dynamic simulation framework designed to showcase the interactions and decision-making processes of virtual entities ("Entellecs") within an evolving environment.
 With an integrated time system and changing seasons, it offers a unique perspective into the life cycles and interactions of Entellecs.

 # Features
 ## 1. Entity Neural Networks